golfcharlie232/dilki/README.md

 ## Usage

-<<<<<<< Updated upstream
 Translate text with yandex translate api service
 =======
 First, create translator using your api key:

-  translator = Dilki::YandexApiTranslate.new('your.key')
+  translator = Dilki::YaClient.new('your.key')

 To get list of possible translation directions use #langs method:

-  YandexApiTranslate.langs
+  YaClient.langs

 To determine language text use detect method:

-  YandexApiTranslate.detect 'First trabslate'
+  YaClient.detect 'First trabslate'

 To translate text use translate method:

-  YandexApiTranslate.translate 'First', from: 'ru'
+  YaClient.translate 'First', from: 'ru'

 In this case Yandex automatically detect text language.
 If you want to set text language manually add third parameter

-  YandexApiTranslate.translate 'Car', from: 'ru', to: 'en'
+  YaClient.translate 'Car', from: 'ru', to: 'en'
 >>>>>>> Stashed changes

 ## Development